Politics

 7. Culture

-We do believe that a nation without culture is a doomed nation.
-That is why we, as a nation, promote and contribute to the culture in any way we can.
+We believe that a nation without culture is doomed.
+That is why we promote and contribute to culture in any way possible.
 Libraries, art galleries, and other cultural expressions are not considered a burden to our national budget.
 They are the necessities of a civilized nation.

 8. Democracy

-Even though we think of ourselves regarding tradition and history, we still believe that our destiny is best fulfilled under the polity of democracy.
+Even though we think of ourselves in terms of tradition and history, we still believe that our destiny is best fulfilled under the polity of democracy.
 Democracy is the only political system to date that serves most people.
 Due to our history and culture, our political parties are diverse, and we allow all political expressions as long as they follow the eternal inviolability of human rights.

 9. Human Rights